 - 4.3 Whilst there is always a need to improve efficiency and review existing budgets, the Council's budget gap in future years means that, as well as further efficiencies, the Council needs to generate "new" revenue streams.
-This is the task of the recently created Commercialisation and Major Projects Business Unit.
-Working alongside the wider Corporate Projects Development Team, the business unit is working with a commercial focus to identify opportunities to increase income into the Council.
+This is the task of the Organisational Improvement and Development Business Unit.
+The business unit is working with a commercial focus to identify opportunities to increase income into the Council and reduce costs by using a more commercially focussed lens.
 Any opportunities that are identified and where approval is granted, will be fed into the MTFP and will accordingly be included in the base budget for all years going forward.
 Wider than the terms of reference of this group, it is important for budget managers to continue to scrutinise their budgets to ensure that services are delivered as efficiently as possible. - 4.4 The national context around future local government funding is uncertain.
-The Comprehensive Spending Review is due during autumn 2019 which will set national control totals for government departments for the next 5 years.
-Due to the uncertainty and ministerial time spent on Brexit, this could potentially slip into next financial year. - 4.5 The Comprehensive Spending Review is set in the context of two other large scale influences over local government finance with the Fair Funding Review looking to change how funding is allocated between authorities in order to make simpler the distribution of national totals and the impact of the implementation of 75% Business Rates retention.
-The latter will result in, potentially, a full reset of the business rates bases for each authority, meaning that growth generated since the last reset will then be redistributed to authorities with a greater need for funding.
-Officers liaise closely with external financial advisers in order to keep abreast of announcements and incorporate the latest modelling into the medium term projections. - 4.6 The following underlying assumptions will be applied in compiling the draft budget for 2020/21:
+The Comprehensive Spending Review (CSR) 2020 has been delayed from July 2020, and changes due under the Fair Funding Review will no longer go ahead from 2021/22, so that the government and councils respectively can remain focused on responding to the Coronavirus-related public health emergency. - 4.5 Due to this, the existing years' allocations of business rates will continue into 2021/22 (index linked), which may mean that the council retains a larger proportion of the business rates income than it anticipated when the MTFP was approved in March 2020. - 4.6 The CSR will allow the government to consider its priorities across all spending over multiple years, whilst the Fair Funding Review will both change how (and how much) funding is allocated between councils and increase the proportion of business rates that all councils can retain (from 50% to 75%).
+Officers liaise closely with external financial advisers in order to keep abreast of announcements and incorporate the latest modelling into its medium-term projections. - 4.7 The following underlying assumptions will be applied in compiling the draft budget for 2021/22:

-4.3.1 Base Budget
+4.7.1 Base Budget

-The base budget for 2020/21 will be derived from the outturn position for the 2018/19 financial year adjusted for inflation.
+The base budget for 2021/22 will be derived from the outturn position for the 2019/20 financial year adjusted for inflation and other known factors.
 This will give a "tighter" budget position as it will be linked to actual spending patterns rather than historical budgets.

-4.3.2 Staff Costs
+4.7.2 Staff Costs